Menu Close

 From the presentation we’re gradually building a resource of Coastal dune plants – natives and weeds

-Rejuvenate Kingsley Headland — Over two mornings, Friday 8th and/or Saturday 9th April 2022, approximately 40 people came along to help repair some environmental damage.
+Over two mornings, Friday 8th and/or Saturday 9th April 2022, approximately 40 people came along to help repair environmental damage on Kingsley Headland, Boat Harbour.
+We cleared lantana, bitou and other weeds that formed a roadside tall wall of weedy bushes.
+Surprisingly we could get sea glimpses.
 Read more at A helping hand at Kingsley Headland.

 May – June 2021.
 Bush and Coast Care Workshops; Native and Weed look-a-likes.